 Four years ago the Civic embarked on a commissioning project with 40 other orchestras across the country.
 Our May concert presents the results of that project.
 The original composer on the project was Stephen Paulus.
 Stephen was only able to complete the first movement before falling ill.
 We will open the concert with that single movement - his last orchestral work.
 The commission was passed along to the highly regarded composer, Christopher Theofanidis, who dedicated his work to the memory of Stephen Paulus.

 Come celebrate with us as we embark on the 64th season of playing orchestral music in our community.

 Cary John Franklin, Music Director

-If you are interested in learning more about the orchestra, but are not interested in auditioning at this time, please fill out our contact form.
+If you are interested in learning more about the orchestra, please fill out our contact form.